 We also need to consider where the demand for nursing work comes from.
 As we saw earlier, nursing work was divided based on what type of patient needs it met.
 This continued until Davina Allen outlined how nurses directly manage priorities within a multi-disciplinary team, and those of a hospital organisation, in addition to the needs of the patients.
 This may lead to the distinction between nursing care and nursing work, if nursing care is considered patient- or family- directed, and nursing work encompasses all the things that nurses do in their work setting.
 It is controversial to state that nursing work is not all care; a model of nursing work is needed that reflects the reality that nurses are expected to do things that are not patient directed.
 These things, which could include things like ordering supplies and equipment, are currently absent from the conversation about what nurses do.
 We need to begin with an honest assessment of where we are at.

 I hope that these new models I have created will give us a new way of talking about and understanding our work.
 We can say things like, this patient is requiring a lot of emotional labour, or my student placement includes an organisational labour component.
 When we explain to people who fund healthcare what nurses do, this language gives us something that explains nursing in a university, a hospital, a community, or a board room.

 As a caveat, this view of nursing labour may not transcend cultural boundaries, as the existing literature reflects a narrow demographic of authors and patient samples.
 A few authors discuss the intersectionality of race and gender in their research, recognising that work is not a uniform experience for all nurses.
 It is important that this trend continue, and that researchers consider the nature of power dynamics in the study of nursing work.
 The model presented here is a starting point for a conversation, which will require lots of voices.

 Thanks for reading 🙂

-Has my work been useful to you?
-Click this button to “buy me a coffee” (make a small donation) to support my research.
+Has my work been useful for you?
+Click on this button to “buy me a coffee” (make a small donation) to support nursing research.